nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User chooses to delete a client and all related rental information
 2. User types in a command consisting the index of the client
+3. System prompts the user for confirmation
+4. User confirms the deletion
-3. System deletes that client and all related rental information
+5. System deletes that client and all related rental information

     Use case ends.